bigabdoul/BlazorFormManager/WALK-THROUGH.md

 modifier allows us to define a same type multiple times in different files.

 To correct this error, add the `partial` modifier to the new _UserEditor_ class.
-We also seize the opportunity to initialize the component's `Model` property.
+We also seize the opportunity to initialize the component's `Model` property (inherited from `FormManagerBase<UpdateUserModel>`).
 Change the file's content to this:

+_File: {APP NAMESPACE}.Client/Pages/UserEditor.razor.cs_

 ```C#
 using {APP NAMESPACE}.Client.Models;